-The PG Hub is expansive, with a number of different rooms and space for up to a total of 110 people.
-The Open Access Area includes both the Side Atrium, a quiet workspace with desks and chairs, and the Central Atrium and SMARTboard; the Central Atrium is a good place to take a break with a cup of coffee, maybe network, and a SMARTboard, which can be a useful tool for presentations.
+The PG Hub is expansive, with a number of bookable group rooms, a quiet study area and the Central Atrium.
+The Central Atrium is a good place to take a break with a cup of coffee, maybe network, or study with friends.

-There are 6 other rooms inside the Hub, one that can be converted into a single boardroom-style suite (yes, really!).
-These “mini-Hubs” can accommodate between 1 and 20 people, while being equipped with different study and presentation tools, such as PCs, display screens, whiteboards and flipcharts.
+There are currently 4 bookable rooms inside the Hub.
+These “mini-Hubs” can accommodate between 1 and 10 people, while being equipped with different study and presentation tools, such as PCs, display screens, whiteboards and flipcharts.
 Try booking a room for group study.
+One of these rooms is an accessible study room and can only be booked by those that have registered with Disability Services.
 30 lockers are also available on a first-come first serve basis; however, don’t forget about your valuables—after 12 hours the locks will release and the space (as well as your stuff) becomes available.

-If you feel like you need a break from study, try the relaxation room – a whole room dedicated to chilling out, with games, cushions, bean bags and a massage chair!
+If you feel like you need a break from study, try the relaxation room – a whole room dedicated to chilling out, with games, cushions and bean bags!

 So you need a break, but maybe you were busy with that essay, or so tightly managing your time that you neglected to schedule something social?
 Well, fortunately the PG Hub not only hosts events year round, but also gives students of all nationalities the opportunity to explore and share different cultures.
-Some events include Halloween, Chinese New Year, Burns Night, Persian New Year and Thanksgiving.
+Some past events have included Halloween, Lunar New Year, Burns Night, Persian New Year and Thanksgiving.
 You’re encouraged to host events yourself so get in touch with the Hub team if there’s anything you’d like to see!

-They also have a weekly tea & coffee event ‘PG Tips‘ on Wednesdays at 4pm.
+They also have a weekly tea & coffee event ‘PG Tips‘ on Tuesdays at 3pm.
 Come along to chat to other PGs and share some helpful tips!

 Also be sure to keep an eye out for On Track, which provides practical support and social resuscitation for students writing their dissertations or working on their theses!